forfudan/MojoMiji/src/docs/misc/tips.md

 [Docstring style guide](../move/common#documentation-string): There are many styles of docstring in Python.
 Some people use Google style, some people use NumPy style, and some people use reStructuredText (reST) style.
 Do you know that Mojo has its own [docstring style guide](https://github.com/modular/modular/blob/main/mojo/stdlib/docs/docstring-style-guide.md)?

+[Graph: Memory layout of a variable](../basic/variables): This graph illustrates how a variable of `Int` type is laid out in memory.

 [Why you should always use `var` to define variables](../basic/variables.md): It is good to cultivate a habit of using `var` to define variables.
 Otherwise, it may lead to confusion and unintended behavior, especially when you are working with nested scopes.

 [Type is important](../basic/variables.md#conceptual-model-of-variable): Type is important to a variable.
 It determines how the value is stored in memory, how much space it occupies, how it can be interpreted, and how it can be manipulated.

 [Do not abuse function overloading](../basic/functions.md#function-overloading): Functional overloading is powerful, but it can lead to confusion if you use it as a general container for anything.
 You should always make the function names self-explanatory.

+[Graph: `read` and `owned` arguments in memory](../basic/functions#mutability-of-arguments): These graphs illustrate how `read` and `owned` arguments are laid out in memory and how they are interacted with the variables you pass to the function.

 [Arguments and reference - Mojo vs Rust](../basic/functions.md): Do you know that the term "reference" means different things in Mojo and Rust?